Gastonrey1/hybrid-cre-protocol/README.md

 ## ⚖️ Intellectual and Research Notice

 The Hybrid CRE architecture constitutes an original computational constitutional framework developed by **Gaston Rey**.
-While this implementation is released under the **Apache License 2.0**, the conceptual architecture, terminology, and institutional modeling structure form part of an ongoing research program in computational governance and AI constitutionalism.
+While this implementation is released under the conceptual architecture, terminology, and institutional modeling structure form part of an ongoing research program in computational governance and AI constitutionalism.

 ---